glener10/google-scholar-article-search/README.md

 - `WAIT_TIME_PER_ARTICLE_SEARCH_SECONDS`: Wait time (in seconds) between each article search.
 - `WAIT_TIME_PER_CSV_SAVE_SECONDS`: Wait time (in seconds) between each CSV save.

-- `PROXY_TYPE`: Type of proxy to be used.
-It can be `SCHOLARLY_FREE_PROXY`, `SCRAPER_API` or `MANUAL`.

-  - **`SCHOLARLY_FREE_PROXY`**:
-  Uses a library of free proxies.
-The proxy list is provided by the `scholarly` package itself, and it will automatically switch between proxies to avoid being blocked or rate-limited.

-  - **`SCRAPER_API (RECOMMENDED)`**:
-  Uses the ScraperAPI service to handle proxy management for web scraping.
-This service allows you to bypass restrictions by rotating proxies automatically and provides a paid solution for scraping.

-  - **`MANUAL`**:
-  Allows you to manually specify the proxy.
-You need to provide the proxy details (e.g., IP address and port) in the environment variables.
-This option does not automatically rotate proxies and requires manual management.

-- `CHANGE_FREE_PROXY_EVERY_N_ARTICLES`: Number of articles after which the proxy should be changed.
-Works only if `PROXY_TYPE` is `FREE_PROXY`.

 - `SAVE_CSV_EVERY_N_ARTICLES`: Number of articles after which the CSV should be saved.
 - `OUTPUT_FILE`: Name of the output CSV file.